GUARD: A Safe Reinforcement Learning Benchmark: Environment Details

 \subsection{Observation Space Options and Desiderata}

 The observation spaces are also updated to match the new 3D tasks.
 The 3D compasses and 3D pseudo-lidars are introduced for 3D robots to sensor the position of targets in 3D space.
-Different from the single lidar system of the original environmet, the Advanced Safety Gym allows to apply multiple lidars on different parts of the robot.
+Different from the single lidar system of the original environment, the Advanced Safety Gym allows multiple lidars on different parts of the robot.
 For example, in \Cref{fig: observation1} the Arm robot is equipped with a 3D lidar and a 3D compass on each joint to obtain more environment information. \Cref{fig: observation2} shows a drone equipped with two 3D lidars to observe the 3D hazards and the 3D goal.
-The “lidar halos” of two lidars are distributed on two sphere with different radius.
+The “lidar halos” of two lidars are distributed on two spheres with different radii.
 The number of “lidar halos” is configurable for more dense observations.